Krieger-m/Dungeon_Crawler_FX/README.md

 and de-bloat the code massively.

 ### v_0.1.9.1 (current)
-further clean-up and still no functionality...
+further clean-up and still not much functionality...
 only wrestling with the factory-patterns structure